 Although James is a fan of the mobile first concept, he states that it’s not implemented properly and causing frustration to users.
 Whether you agree with the concept or not, mobile audience surely cannot be ignored.

-To conclude, every website must be compatible with mobile devices.
+To conclude, websites must be compatible with mobile devices and should serve mobile websites.
 A design that lacks mobile view will possibly lose users.
 Going back to the theme I purchased, even though I liked the theme and its functionality, I didn’t feel that I got what I paid for.
 This experience taught me a lesson and next time I purchase another theme I won’t think that it’s obvious that it is responsive.
 I will be sure to look for it.
-Luckily, I can tweak the layout myself using media queries and adapt the website to mobile.
+Luckily, I can tweak the layout myself using media queries and adapt the mobile website.